maplesteve/JiraTestResultReporter/README.md

 One pull request should solve one JIRA ticket.

-For your convinience you should try to use the following workflow:
+For your convenience you should try to use the following workflow:

 **Setup workflow**
 * Fork on GitHub (click Fork button)